ThiroSmash/Camera-Pose-From-Aruco-Marker/README.txt

 Additionally, you must create a txt file called "marker_points.txt".
 This file will contain a matrix with the real world points of each of the markers that you wish to use.
 Each row has the format:
 X Y Z ID
 to represent one corner.
 The rows must be ordered representing the corners clock-wise, starting top-left (so top-left, top-right, botton-right, bottom-left).
 Also, the four corners of each marker must be consecutive (all corners of one marker, then all corners of another marker, then all corners of another marker, etc).
-	NOTE: Remember that OpenCV treats X's right, Y's down and Z's away directions as positive when reading coordinates.
-Failing to respect these signs will result in wrong calculations.
+	NOTE: OpenCV treats X's right, Y's down and Z's forward directions as positive when reading coordinates.
+However in this program by default, it is X-right, Y-up and Z-backwards in order to align with the default output coordinate system.
+Any and all systems can be customised through parameters, see --help for more info.

 	To-do: Python file to create markerPoints.txt from user inputs